 Rheumatic heart disease has historically been an important cause of AS, but due to improvements in therapy and diagnosis it is uncommon in industrialized countries.
 Rheumatic disease remains an important cause of AS in developing nations, and should be considered in immigrant populations.
 Other uncommon causes of AS include connective tissue diseases, radiation therapy, and hyperlipoproteinemia syndromes.
 Chronic renal disease is associated with abnormal calcium homeostasis, and has been shown to hasten the progression of AS.

 More recent data supports the hypothesis that aortic valve calcification is an active process that may not completely reflect patient age (and “over-use”) of the valve.
 Abnormalities of blood flow across the valve can lead to damage of the valvular endothelium.
 Endothelial injury initiates an inflammatory process similar to atherosclerosis and ultimately leads to deposition of calcium on the valve and eventual stenosis.
-Patients with congenitally bicuspid valves are exposed to ...
+Patients with congenitally bicuspid valves are ...